 What is Papain and What Does It Do?

 The term proteolytic actually means protein digesting and, as an enzyme, papain is one of the most effective at breaking down meat and other proteins, comparable to the enzyme pepsin that we produce in our pancreas.
-In fact, papain is often preferred to pepsin in scientific cell isolation procedures as it is considered more effective.
+In fact, papain is often preferred to pepsin in scientific cell isolation procedures as it is considered a more effective enzyme.
 It is also used commercially as a meat tenderizer.

 Papain works by cleaving the peptide bonds of complex proteins, breaking them down to their individual amino acids, ready for use in the growth and repair of your body.

-Introducing papain into a meal containing meat can significantly speed up its digestion.
+Introducing the papaya enzyme papain into a meal containing meat can significantly speed up its digestion.
 It may also help with the breakdown of other ‘troublesome’ proteins, such as the gluten in wheat and the casein in milk, that are often implicated in digestive problems.